 Top each slice with a large dollop of whipped cream or a scoop of vanilla bean or cinnamon ice cream.
 Oh heck… go ahead… pile them all on and have a slice with each!

-A delicious and wonderful dessert for Thanksgiving or any day
+A delicious and wonderful dessert for Thanksgiving or any day of the year!

 - 1 Ready-to-use pie crust or one homemade pie crust (GF Option: use a gluten-free pie crust)

 - 1 cup canned pumpkin, (not pumpkin pie mix)